nadia-solution-tracker/full-stack-milestome-project/README.md

 **Browse all**  this page displays a wide collection of books.
 *The search section*
-- Provides a list for a filtered view based on the following criteria Category and Author
+- Provides a list for a filtered view based on the following criteria Category and top 10 best selling books.
 - Search option - search for books by book title, most important by author,categories or specific keywords.
 - Sorting feature to sort book based on price low to high and high to low is also provided in form of a drop down

 *The book collection section*
 - When this page is first time loaded a list of books  are displayed in form of a card  which the user can browse.
 - Pagination feature is incorporated so that users do not get lost and can concentrate on a particular amount of content, the page display 6 books at each time.
 The user can view the list of next 6 books by clicking on the pagination links provided at the bottom of the page.
-- Clicking a book card opens up detail information about the book.
+- Clicking a book card opens up detailed information about that book.

 **Searched Books**– this page displays list of books based on filtered criteria
-- Provides users with book cards of books based on search criteria Results for: Fiction
+- Provides users with book cards of books based on search criteria.
-- The user can also get back to the book page by clicking |browse all” link in the menu.
+- The user can also get back to the book page by clicking the "browse all” link on the navigation bar.
 - Pagination feature is incorporated so that users do not get lost and can concentrate on a particular amount of content, the page display 6 books at each time.
 - The user can view the list of next 6 books by clicking on the pagination links provided at the bottom of the page

 **Book Detail**
-- individual book page accessed through clicking the book image or the book title link provided in the card.
+- Individual book page accessed through clicking the book image or the book title link provided in the card.
 - It uses an entire page to display a full book information with larger text and the book image at its full capacity to the user.
 - Upon viewing it increments the book view count.
 - If a valid user has logged in he/she will be able to leave a comment and rating about the book.